michaelroth1/mitoSoft.Graphs/README.md

 # mitoSoft.Graphs
-A .net graph library to build directed graphs and investigate their properties (e.g. shortest path)
+A .net graph library to build directed graphs and investigate their properties, like:
+- investigates the shortest paths between two vertices
+- generate a completet path list outging from a node if the graph is a directed and acyclic
+- is the graph acyclic
+- produce the graph's incidence matrix

 ## Example for shortest path determination via Dijkstra's Shortest Path algorithm